Frequently Asked Questions

 The point system is designed to take the top students, regardless of point totals.
 Total points for acceptance in a given application cycle depends on the quality of the pool of applicants.
 There is no way to predict the minimum number of points that guarantees admission.
 The point range will vary in each application pool.

-A higher number of points increases your chance of acceptance into the program.
-There is no way to predict a person's chances.
-It will depend on the pool of qualified applicants for that specific semester.
+A higher number of application points increases your chance of acceptance into the program.
+There is no way to predict a student's probability of admission.
+It is dependent upon the pool of qualified applicants for that specific semester.
 The process is competitive and one in which the numbers or quality of the pool of applicants cannot be predicted.

-To submit an application you must meet all current minimum Nursing Program admission requirements.
-Lack of documentation in any area will result in your being ineligible to apply.
+To submit an application, you must meet all current minimum Nursing Program admission requirements.
+Lack of any required documentation will result in your application being deemed “ineligible.”
 It is your responsibility to check to make sure that all admission requirements have been met and transferrable credits posted to your record.
 To increase your chances for acceptance, please contact the Nursing Student Success Navigator for further guidance and review of admission requirements and additional optional point items.

 Not everyone has taken the ACT or SAT Exam.
 If you have never taken either test, you can choose to do so.
 ACT and SAT preparation guides are available in most bookstores.
 If you choose to repeat either test to improve your score, the College will take the higher score achieved, so there is no risk in repeating the test.
 Exam scores must reach the college by the application deadline.
 A minimum of 18 on the ACT must be achieved to earn points.
 To obtain official ACT scores, contact www.act.org or your high school.
 A minimum of 860 must be achieved on the SAT to earn points.
 To obtain your scores, contact www.collegeboard.org.